 Choose the health content that’s right for you, and get it delivered right in your inbox.

-Your primary care provider can recommend the right exams for you based on your age and health history, and these are some of the most important screenings for women overall.
+Your primary care provider can recommend the right exams for you based on your age, gender, and health history, and these are some of the most important screenings overall.

 1. Cholesterol Test (Starting at Age 45)

-Most women should undergo regular cholesterol screening starting at age 45.
+Most people should undergo regular cholesterol screening around age 45.
 However, you should start cholesterol screening at age 20 if you:

 - Are a smoker